 RB highlights that ADHD brains show prefrontal cortical network differences (these networks are responsible for Executive Functioning and self-regulation is the core of Executive Functioning).
-And here are where there are differences and what comes into play for each of these network differences:
+Here is where the differences exist and what comes into play:

 These network differences show up as self-regulation differences that encompass

 Self-directed action, Self-awareness, Self-motivation, Self-directed attention, Self-restraint, Self-directed sensing, Self-directed emotions, and Self-directed play.

 Outsource these brain functions.

 RB calls this externalizing the brain functions where there are deficits.
 For example, he says, use “artificial prosthetic cues to substitute for working memory deficits.”

 Ideally, this is what ADHD coaches will help you do (for more on this, see Does ADHD Coaching Work?)

 - Per RB, the externalization of brain functions is needed at the point of performance and within your natural setting (e.g., if you struggle to write a report at work, you need external factors to guide your attention at work at the time you need to write); and

 - To externalize, change your environment (think planners, alarms, points, signs).